DwivediAbhinav2008/Mini-Projects/README.md

 # Mini-Projects

-Mini Projects created by a high school student interested in programming.
-Here I will upload small projects created with any programming language.
-I am doing this to solidify my learning and interact with others to learn more.
-I request the visitors to try my projects, yet they are small.
-Soon I will move to advanced and more valuable projects.
+A collection of mini-projects created by an 11th grader from India exploring the world of programming.

+These projects are built in different programming languages as part of my learning journey.
+The goal is simple: practice, experiment, and grow.

+I share them here not just to track my progress but also to connect with others who love programming.

+Your feedback is valuable!
+Even though these projects are small right now, they’re stepping stones.
+With time, I’ll move toward more advanced and impactful projects.